cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 The [toolkit's 8-image-release.yaml](https://github.com/IBM/ibm-garage-tekton-tasks/blob/main/tasks/8-image-release.yaml) tekton task has also been updated to accept the output of this script and enforce signatures during the image release phase.

+## Impact to Kubernetes yaml or helm charts

+The Portieris image signing tools require an explicit specifcation which image pull secrets should be used to retrieve the signature/trust data.
+You deployment must specify an `imagePullSecret` value, or else the trust/verification will fail.

 ## Additional Information

 Additional information on trusted content and policy enforcement can be found at: